 Moorevale Park and Clubhouse Improvements

-Moorevale Park is expected undergo significant improvements to the park, playground and splashpad areas in 2019.
-Once this work is completed, a major renovation of the clubhouse is expected take place in 2019-20.
+Moorevale Park is expected to undergo significant improvements to the park, playground and splashpad areas in 2020.
+A major renovation of the Moorevale clubhouse is expected take place in 2019-20.
+Work on this building should be wrapped up in 8 to 12 months (by March 2020), then larger park work will likely begin in the spring of 2020 and last 6 to 8 months, weather depending.

 The renovation of this building presents an opportunity to expand the use to include the wider Moore Park community in addition to the ongoing needs of the tennis club and the lawn bowling club.
-The MPRA welcomes the expansion of the use of the building for the use of the Association and the community.
+The MPRA welcomes the expansion of access to the building for the use of the Association and the community.
 There will be a common space with kitchenette and washrooms for events, celebrations or meetings (free reserved bookings of the space will be administered by the City).

 We are grateful to Councillor Wong-Tam for her efforts to help make this project a reality, and we look forward to ongoing cooperation with the City and Councillor Layton to complete the park improvement and the building renovation projects.